nersent/pace/README.md

 The goal of Pace is not to replace any existing TA library, but rather provide a new approach and ways to write and optimize trading strategies efficiently.

-> Note: Pace is in an early development stage.
+> Note: This library is in an early development stage.
 Expect breaking changes.

 ## PineScript